 December 7, 2016

-The Unrepresented Nations and Peoples Organization (UNPO), along with the British Ahwazi Friendship Society and Gandhi Peace Prize Peter Tatchell organised a conference hosted by Baroness Jenny Jones, Member of the House of Lords for the British Green Party.
+The British Ahwazi Friendship Society and Gandhi Peace Prize Peter Tatchell co-organised a conference hosted by Baroness Jenny Jones, Member of the House of Lords for the British Green Party and supported by the Unrepresented Nations and Peoples Organization (UNPO).
 The conference brought together a variety of researchers and experts to discuss the man-made environmental crisis in Ahwaz today, shedding a light on the increase in oil exploration since the lifting of sanctions and the disastrous effects of pollution in the region.
 The meeting aims to launch a report on Iran’s degrading ecology and the severe impact its having on its minority communities.

 Below is a press release published by the Democratic Solidarity Party of Al-Ahwaz: